MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/vlactivation/activate-office-by-using-kms.md

 localization_priority: Normal
 ms.collection: Ent_O365
 ms.custom: Ent_Office_VL
-description: "Provides Office admins with information about activating volume licensed versions of Office by using KMS."
+description: "Provides Office admins with inforrmation about using Key Management Service (KMS) to activate volume licensed versions of Office 2019 and Office 2016, including Project and Visio."
 ---

 # Activate volume licensed versions of Office by using KMS